 First, attribution.
 Advertisers measure the efficacy of their ads by using the IDFA to tie back a user who clicked on an ad and a user who downloaded an app (made the desired action), allowing themselves to optimize their campaigns better and get a picture of whether they’re effective or not.
 Here’s an example of how it works:

 The desired action could also extend far beyond just the install.
-Besides matchings IDFAs, advertiser sees into events such as clicks, downloads, registrations, and purchases, so it understands some new users as more valuable than others.
+Besides matching IDFAs, the advertiser sees into events such as clicks, downloads, registrations, and purchases, so they could define some new users as more valuable than others.

 So, yeah, IDFA allows developers to measure the effectiveness of their ads